drivetheorytest/drivetheorytest.github.io/_posts/2024-01-13-theory-test-essential-tips-for-success.md

 ### 1. Study Diligently

 Invest ample time in studying the **Highway Code** and other relevant materials.
-Make use of **official DVSA** resources, such as books and online practice tests, to familiarize yourself with the test format and content.
+Make use of **[DVSA resources](/dvsa-theory-test/)** , such as books and online practice tests, to familiarize yourself with the test format and content.

 ### 2. Practice Regularly

 Consistent practice is key to mastering the **Driving Theory Test**.
-Set aside dedicated study sessions and use **mock tests** to gauge your progress.
+Set aside dedicated study sessions and use **[mock tests](/test)** to gauge your progress.
 Focus on areas where you need improvement and strive to enhance your knowledge and understanding.

 ### 3. Understand Road Signs and Markings